MicrosoftDocs/quantum-docs/azure-quantum/overview/azure-quantum-overview.md

 ### Job Lifecycle

-Jobs are typically created using one of our SDKs (e.g. the [Python SDK](microsoft.azure.quantum.qio.python-sdk)) or the QDK.
+Jobs are typically created using one of our SDKs (e.g. the [Python SDK](xref:microsoft.azure.quantum.qio.python-sdk)) or the QDK.
 Once you've written your Quantum Program or expressed your QIO problem, you may pick a target and run the job.